 In order to solve the problem we present a learning framework.
 The framework mainly works for our industry application dataset, because the problem starts from our industry application.
 In order to solve the text classification problem in our industry application, we first label a dataset.
-Then we can find the noisy data in the dataset and re-label them.
-The re-labeling step collects the human correction information.
+Then we can find the noisy data in the dataset and relabel them.
+The relabeling step collects the human correction information.

 To the best of our knowledge, this is the first study exploring the improvement of injecting human correction information into deep model for natural language understanding.
-Our key contribution are 4 folds:
+Our key contribution are 3 folds:

-1. Based on our dataset, we first present the simple step to find the noisy data and re-label the noisy data.
+1. Based on our dataset, we first present the simple step to find the noisy data and relabel the noisy data.

 2. We present the method to inject the human correction information into BERT for text classification.